Google Drive FAQ for administrators

 Google Drive downloads the file in each location on your local machine, but only one version counts against your storage quota.

-The maximum individual file size that can be synced in Google Drive is 5 TB.
+The maximum individual file size that you can upload or sync in Google Drive is 5 TB.
 Google Docs, Sheets, and Slides have different size limits.

 Google Drive storage is for users and Google Cloud Storage is for developers.